maxberggren/omarchy-theme-generator/README.md

 # The theme is automatically deployed to ~/.config/omarchy/themes/generated-theme/
 # and is ready to be selected in the Omarchy theme selector!
+# Browser themes are also automatically installed into Chrome, Chromium, Edge, Brave, and Vivaldi!

 # If you want to edit some of the extracted colors in colors.json you can then run
 python build_theme.py colors.json